ataul-ui/analysis-for-smart-warehouse/README.md

+I can do something with prometheus using the time series knowledge I learned here

 This project has been suspended for the time being.
 I might work on it on another time

 My plan in this project is to use github actions and terraform together